Alcatecablee/Neurolint-CLI/SEO_TODO.md

 ## 4. Internal Linking & Credibility
 - [x] **Descriptive Anchor Text**: Improved internal links in `HydrationMismatch.tsx` with more descriptive and keyword-rich anchor text.
 - [x] **Add Authorship Signals**: Created an "Engineering Team" section in `landing/src/LandingFooter.tsx` and linked it to the author's portfolio with a profile photo.
-- [ ] **External Authority Links**: Add links to official React/Next.js documentation within migration guides to build reliability.
+- [x] **External Authority Links**: Added inline links and official resource sections to migration guides.
+React19Migration.tsx links to react.dev (React 19, createRoot, hydrateRoot, forwardRef).
+NextJS16Migration.tsx links to nextjs.org (Next.js 16, cookies, headers, upgrade guide).
+Resource sections include links to official release notes and API documentation for credibility.

 ## 5. Metadata & Freshness
 - [x] **Automate Freshness Signal**: Implemented a script in `landing/index.html` to automatically update the `last-modified` meta tags to the current date.